 - Strain the pudding through a mesh strainer immediately after pulling it off the heat.
 Why?
 Sometimes you can’t see the little stray lumps that will disrupt the smooth texture of your pudding, and this step will guarantee a lump free result.

-- about my cute pudding jars: they’re Weck canning jars, from Germany, and you can buy them here.
+- where did I get my cute pudding jars?
+They’re Weck canning jars, from Germany, and you can buy them here.

-- about making this pudding without the egg yolks.
+- can you make this pudding without the egg yolks?
 Yes you can, but I would increase the cornstarch to 3 or 4 tablespoons in that case.

-- if you can use whole eggs rather than yolks.
+- can you use whole eggs rather than yolks?
 You can substitute one whole egg for the yolks in this recipe but you will lose a little in the texture department.

-- whether you can make it a day ahead, and yes, it will keep fine in the fridge for a day or two.
+- can you can make it a day ahead?
+Yes, it will keep fine in the fridge for a day or two.

-- about alternative sweeteners, and just about any other type of sweetener will work.
+- can you use alternative sweeteners?
+Just about any other type of sweetener will work.
 Use to taste.

 - Old Fashioned Butterscotch Pudding